Siddharth2500/Infrastructure-as-Code-Manager/README.md

 A Kubernetes deployment (production)

-Lists deployments and their resources
+Lists all deployments and their resources

 Generates a drift report

-Exports one deployment to deployment_export.json
+Exports deployment details to deployment_export.json

 🧪 Example Output

-Drift Report Example:
+Drift Report Example
+json
+Copy code
 {
   "total_deployments": 3,
   "by_status": {"applied": 3},